How to Install an SSL Certificate on GlassFish?

 Now, returning to the topic – “How to generate CSR?”
 To accomplish this task, there are two steps, and you can follow any one of these:

-Note: If you have decided to do it manually, remember that all the information provided by you in the CSR should be the latest and correct, or else the CA will not sign your certificate.
+Note: If you have decided to do it manually, remember that all the information you provided in the CSR should be the latest and correct, or else the CA will not sign your certificate.

 Installing an SSL Certificate on GlassFish